Crockpot White Chicken Chili

 More Tasty Options

-Instant Pot White Chicken Chili
+Instructions for Instant Pot White Chicken Chili

 If you need dinner on the table in a hurry, you can always cook up this chili in the Instant Pot.
-They best thing about using an Instant Pot is that you can use uncooked (and even frozen) chicken breasts or thighs because the chicken will be brought up to temperature quickly.
+The best thing about using an Instant Pot is that you can use uncooked, frozen chicken breasts, or thighs because the chicken will be brought up to temperature quickly.
 This is a great alternative if you don’t have cooked chicken on hand.
-Simply add all the ingredients, adding the liquids first and making sure the beans are on top (if the beans are on the bottom you will get a burn notice, the beans sink and burn easily).
-Cook on high pressure for 35 minutes if using thawed chicken, 45 minutes for frozen chicken.

 Stovetop Instructions

 If you prefer cooking on the stovetop, make step 1 as directed below in a large pot on the stove.
-Once onions are cooked through, add the remaining ingredients to the pot.
+Once the onions are cooked through, add the remaining ingredients to the pot.
 Cover and simmer on low for about 20 minutes, stirring occasionally.

 Is Chicken Chili Gluten Free?